ldtteam/minecolonies/README.md

 NOTE: A video explaining how to is [here](http://youtu.be/2SscjHmLvss)

-For Devs
+For Developers
 --

 Do not push to the main branch anymore!
 Only PR's (pull requests) are acceptable for this branch.

 To do this, the easiest way is to download [sourcetree](http://www.sourcetreeapp.com/).
-Install it, and add a repo (either clone, or select working directory)
+Install it, and add a repository (either clone, or select working directory)
 Then, click on branch, and create a new one.
 You can push to your own branch!
 Make sure your branch is selected, before you push!
 [Example](http://gyazo.com/4b453a55a8baf59f573bb1c4636a5ca2) So it should be big black.
-Once you are statisfied, go to github, and create a pull request.
+Once you are satisfied, go to [bitbucket](https://bitbucket.org/cltnschlosser/minecolonies/pull-requests), and create a pull request.